IN THE BEGINNING

 As the business rapidly grew, the Goodnows expanded their focus to caring about employees and customers.
 Keeping employees safe in the shop and on the job site became a top priority.
-Woodmeister actively participates with OSHA Region 1 Construction Safety Roundtable of Eastern MA, one of the oldest and largest groups of its kind.
-Woodmeister shares these techniques and worker safety programs with employees in an effort to reduce and eliminate un-safe practices and other health hazards throughout the company and in the field.
+Woodmeister invests in training and safety programs for employees in an effort to reduce and eliminate un-safe practices and other health hazards throughout the company and in the field.

 For more than a decade Woodmeister has practiced open book management and has an employee incentive plan to encourage everyone to take ownership of the company’s success.
 This entrepreneurial leap of faith along with its exemplary corporate culture earned Woodmeister the prestigious honor of Top Small Workplace by the Wall Street Journal and Winning Workplaces.
 Woodmeister also was recognized as The Boston Globe’s 100 Top Places to Work.

 In 2004 Woodmeister created the Next Level Leadership Program to provide employees with leadership coaching, personal and professional development and team building skills at all levels in the company.
 The company’s achievements were noted with the Mentor of the Year MIDDIE award from Design New England in 2011.
 The award recognizes mentors who teach, guide, encourage and support the next generation of design and building professionals.

 THE NEXT CHAPTER - LEADING THE WAY INTO THE FUTURE

 Mirroring their own values of environmental stewardship, Ted and Kim Goodnow